rockerBOO/caption-train/README.md

                         Save the LoRA files to this directory --device DEVICE       Device to run the training on.
 Default: cuda or cpu --model_id MODEL_ID   Model to train on. microsoft/Florence-2-base-ft or microsoft/Florence-2-large-ft.
 Default: microsoft/Florence-2-base-ft
+  --seed SEED           Seed used for random numbers --log_with {all,wandb,tensorboard}
-  --rank RANK           Rank/dim for the LoRA.
+                        Log with. all, wandb, tensorboard --name NAME           Name to be used with saving and logging --rank RANK           Rank/dim for the LoRA.
 Default: 16 --alpha ALPHA         Alpha for scaling the LoRA weights.
 Default: 32 --dropout DROPOUT     Dropout for the LoRA network.
 Default: 0.05